 Sometimes nature doesn’t bring death quickly or painlessly.
-You may be able to spare your pet pain and suffering and also spare yourself the awful memory of your pet’s suffering.
+Through euthanasia, you can help spare your pet pain and suffering, and avoid the awful memory of your pet’s suffering.

-The decision to help your pet pass away through gentle euthanasia should be made carefully and thoughtfully, with good counsel and accurate information.
+The decision to help your dog or cat pass away through gentle euthanasia should be made carefully and thoughtfully, with good counsel and accurate information.

 For many people, euthanasia seems appropriate when the pet is unable to get up, refuses food and water, or is visibly in pain.
 It’s much harder to know what to do when the signs are less obvious.
 To avoid pain and suffering for your pet, you may be faced with making a decision about euthanasia before these obvious symptoms occur.